flowdock/api-docs/docs/scim.md

     - **familyName** Last name.
 - **emails** An array of email objects.
 Only the first one is used.
 For that:
     - **value** Contains the email address.
-- **nickName** (optional) The display name of the user in Flowdock.
+- **nickName** (optional) The display name of the user in CA Flowdock.
 - **active** (optional) Supply a value of `false` to log out all of user's sessions.
-This can be used when the user is suspended in the SSO provider, and will have the effect of suspending the user in Flowdock too, since the user is forced to reauthenticate, which in turn requires using the SSO provider.
+This can be used when the user is suspended in the SSO provider, and will have the effect of suspending the user in CA Flowdock too, since the user is forced to reauthenticate, which in turn requires using the SSO provider.

 #### Example request